 Height: 16 to 17 inches

 Weight: 25 to 35 pounds

 Physical Characteristics: Naturally corded coat; colors include black, silver, and whiteContinue to 9 of 10 below.

 09 of 10

 The Swedish vallhund is a short-legged, long-bodied dog breed of ancient Viking descent.
 As a sturdy herding breed, these dogs are energetic, friendly, and good for active homes.
 They tend to be eager to please and do well with training.
-Regular brushing and bathing as necessary are its typical grooming requirements.
+Regular brushing and bathing are the typical grooming requirements for this breed.